 I don’t think that women are more gifted than men in the area of intuition.
-But I do believe that when it comes down to the numbers, more women are open to their intuition and interested in developing it than men are.
-Here’s why:
+But I do believe that more women are open to their intuition and interested in developing it than men are.

-- Only 15% of my Intuitive Awakening students are men, 85% are women.
+- Only 15% of my Intuitive Awakening students are men, while 85% are women.

-- Most of my fellow professional intuitives and healers are female.
-I only know of two male professional intuitives.
+- Most of my fellow professional intuitives and healers are female (I only know of a small handful of male professional intuitives)

 - I read for and work with many more women than I do men.

 As for why women are more open to their intuition and more interested in it, I can’t say for sure.
 I wonder if openness to intuition could be an overall inherent tendency for women.

 Interestingly, when I think back to the times when I have encountered real resistance to what I do, and negativity from people around that, it’s usually from men.
 But of course, this is all based only on my own experiences.

 I find that culture is a bigger factor than gender when it comes to openness to the spiritual world.

 For example, in our Western society, there is a great focus on logic and reason – I find that the British in general are more closed to the idea of intuition than other cultures, such as Indian or Arab cultures.